The Dundalk High School Class of 1962

 | Scholarship Awards to the Class of 2016|

-The recipient of the Class of 1962 scholarship for $7500 is Katelyn Ludwig.
-She will attend Notre Dame of Maryland
+The recipient of the Class of 1962 scholarship for $7500 was Katelyn Ludwig.
+She planned to attend Notre Dame of Maryland

-University in the fall with a major in nursing and a minor in psychology.
-She is graduating from high school with a 3.4
+University with a major in nursing and a minor in psychology.
+She graduated from high school with a 3.4

 GPA and a 4.67 QPA.
 Through a partnership with Dundalk High, Katelyn also attended the Academy of Health Professions at

 Sollers Point Technical High School where she received a certification as a Nurse's Assistant and for CPR.
 Katelyn was

 also a tri-athlete in high school and plans to play softball and participate in a volunteer service sorority at Notre

 The recipient of the Dundalk High School Class of 1962 Barbara Wernecke Durkin Scholarship for 2016 was Alexis

 Moiseyenkov.
 Alexis was on the Honor Roll throughout high school, and was enrolled in the Advance Path Academy